chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

-Try these steps if Chef Automate returns an error while restoring data.
+Follow the steps below if Chef Automate encounters an error during data restoration.

 1. Check the Chef Automate status.